What Is Living in Annapolis MD Like? 13 Things to Know Before Moving

 Living in Annapolis, MD

 As such, hundreds of new residents move to the city and purchase Annapolis homes for sale every year.
 People enjoy visiting the Historic District, shopping at the City Dock, and dining on fresh seafood like the famous Chesapeake Blue Crabs the area is known for.
 The cost of living in Annapolis is a bit lower than in D.C. or Baltimore, which is a cost-effective perk for people commuting to either city.
 Furthermore, most find the calm environment away from the city and the abundance of natural elements to be relaxing.
-Keep reading to learn everything there is to know about moving to Annapolis.

 Average Cost of Living in Annapolis, MD